Starting a business can be exhilarating, gratifying, and even a little intimidating.

 The biggest advantage of a corporation is the protection a corporation provides to your personal assets.

-Making this decision will draw a clear line that separates what belongs to your as a business owner and you as a person.
+Making this decision will draw a clear line that separates what belongs to you as a business owner and you as a person.

 Incorporating your business adds credibility to your business.
-It is also protects your name as well.
+It also protects your name.
 When customers, partners, and even vendors see you’re a legal corporation, they have a sense of security.